isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2521.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-N.A.
+Direct Purchase

 ### Support Level
-Up to  for SMEs <br>
+Up to 80% for SMEs <br>
-Up to Direct Purchase for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-N.A.
+Equipment must meet the following:

+Generate active oxygen at an output between 20mg - 1g/hr

+Emit negative ion at more than 2 million/cm3

+Area coverage at least 36.5 m2

+Effective sterilisation & reduce bacteria count by 90%

 ### Contact Information
 N.A.